lengauermario/MusicVote/Youtube-Server-Prototyp/README.md

 in the url (/youtubesearch/api/video/[text to search for]).
 The first response is then downloaded as an mp3 file using youtube-dl and stored in an specified folder.
 The only problem is that this mp3 file does not have any mp3-tags which means we do not receive any meta data about it.

+### Problems
+Unfortunatly it is not possible to request the music-title and artist meta data, because there is no interface in the Youtube-API which returns this data.
+It is also described [here](https://stackoverflow.com/questions/12448523/get-the-artist-and-song-title-from-youtube-video-by-api).

 ### Creator
 Leon Kuchinka